Claremont serial killer trial verdicts due - Shepparton News

 The bodies of Ms Rimmer and Ms Glennon were discovered in bushland weeks after they were killed, but Ms Spiers' body has never been found.

-Presiding over the trial without a jury due to the huge publicity and graphic exhibits, Justice Hall heard evidence from Edwards' two ex-wives, his love rival, former friends, ex-colleagues and people who had run-ins with a stranger lurking in Claremont offering lifts.

-Edwards was aged 19 when he committed his first known offence against women, breaking into the home of an 18-year-old he distantly knew from their Huntingdale neighbourhood and indecently assaulting her as she slept in 1988.
+Edwards committed his first known offence against women in 1988, breaking into the Huntingdale home of an 18-year-old acquaintance and indecently assaulting her as she slept.

-It provided the crucial piece of evidence detectives needed to arrest him almost 29 years later for the murders of Ms Rimmer and Ms Glennon.
+It provided the crucial piece of evidence homicide detectives needed to arrest him almost 29 years later.

 It also matched cellular material found under Ms Glennon's fingernails.

-Investigators looked more deeply into other offences in Huntingdale and discovered fingerprints taken from an attempted break-in in 1988 which matched Edwards' prints in the national database.

-He was on file for attacking a Hollywood Hospital social worker from behind, covering her mouth and dragging her towards toilets while he was working for Telstra in 1990.

-Edwards didn't admit the Huntingdale and Karrakatta crimes until the month before his trial began.
+Edwards didn't admit the Huntingdale and Karrakatta crimes until the month before his judge-alone trial began.

 The defence case lasted mere minutes, with Edwards electing not to take the stand and his barrister calling no witnesses.

-But Paul Yovich spent the trial and closing remarks suggesting the DNA evidence had been contaminated in the laboratory by samples taken from Edwards' rape victim, although prosecutors said they never came near each other.
+But his lawyers suggested throughout the trial that the DNA evidence had been contaminated in the laboratory by samples taken from Edwards' rape victim.

-Much of it related to fibres prosecutors allege came from Edwards' work car and clothes that were found on Ms Glennon, Ms Rimmer and the rape victim.
+Prosecutors alleged fibres from Edwards' work car and clothes were found on Ms Glennon, Ms Rimmer and the rape victim.